tauthethirtythird/io_qp2_rule_kor/readme.md

 ## Fatigue

-To prevent a game from being too long, from 8 minutes every minute adds another negative debuff, with a total of 5 debuffs:
+To prevent a game from being too long, starting from 8 minutes every minute adds another negative debuff, with a total of 5 debuffs:

 | Time | Negative effect | Description |
 | --- | --- | --- |